Menlo Park and Los Altos Staff

 Co-owner and Clinical Audiologist | Menlo Park Office

-Jane has made important contributions to the field of Audiology through publications and presentations at professional meetings.
-Recently, Jane authored a chapter for a new audiology textbook about establishing a private audiology practice.
-Jane was also one of the founders of the California Academy of Audiology and served as treasurer.
-Jane has given much back to the field of audiology over the years she has practiced.
-She demonstrates the same level of dedication when she is addressing her patients’ communication needs and concerns.
+She has made important contributions to the field of audiology through publications and presentations at professional meetings including authoring a chapter for a textbook about establishing a private audiology practice.
+She was one of the founders of the California Academy of Audiology and served as its treasurer.
+Dr. Baxter has also been a consultant for multiple startups and major hearing aid manufacturers including Widex, Starkey, ReSound, Phonak, Oticon, Sonic Innovations, Sound ID and EarLens.

-Jane comes from a long line of professionals dedicated to the needs of those with hearing impairment.
+Dr. Baxter is part of a long line of professionals dedicated to the needs of those with hearing impairment.
 Her grandfather, Frank Baxter, M.D., was the first Eye, Ear, Nose and Throat physician in the East Bay.
-Many people in the area remember her father, William Baxter, M.D., who retired from his Ear, Nose and Throat practice in Los Altos in 1998.
+Many people in the community remember her father, William Baxter, M.D., who retired from his Ear, Nose and Throat practice in Los Altos in 1998.
 Her daughter, Dr. Ariel Baxterbeck, joined the audiology profession in 2013.

 Clinical Audiologist | Menlo Park office

-Peg joined Pacific Hearing Service in January 2007.
+Dr. Lisi joined Pacific Hearing Service in January 2007.
 She obtained her Master’s degree from San Francisco State University where she was the recipient of the Distinguished Achievement Award for Academic Excellence.
-She received her clinical doctorate degree in audiology from the University of Florida in 2008.
+She earned her clinical doctorate degree in audiology from the University of Florida in 2008.
 She is certified by the American Board of Audiology, is a Fellow of the American Academy of Audiology, and has researched music-related hearing loss and its secondary effects.

-Peg is passionate about the counseling aspect of working with her clients.
-She leads the amplification workshops in the Menlo Park office where she learns almost as much from her patients as they do from her.
+Dr. Lisi is passionate about the counseling aspect of working with her clients.
+She leads the amplification workshops in the Menlo Park office where she says she learns almost as much from her patients as they do from her.

-In addition to over 20 years of experience in hearing aid technology and diagnostic evaluation, Debbie is particularly interested in the process of adapting to hearing aids (“Why do some people purchase hearing aids but don’t wear them?”
-This has led her to make the identification of adaptive and communication strategies.
-Helping people learn how to adapt is a primary goal for her in the fitting process.
-Debbie began our “What to Expect from Amplification” monthly series of classes several years ago and continues to teach many of these classes in the Menlo Park office.
-She also co-wrote a textbook chapter with Jane Baxter on establishing a private audiology practice.
+In addition to over 30 years of experience in hearing aid technology and diagnostic evaluation, Dr. Clark is particularly interested in answering the question “Why do some people purchase hearing aids but don’t wear them?”
+This has led her to make the identification of adaptive and communication strategies a primary goal for her in the fitting process.
+To further those goals, she began our “What to Expect from Amplification” classes and co-wrote a textbook chapter with Jane Baxter on establishing a private audiology practice.

 Clinical Audiologist | Los Altos office